 Research and Teaching Laboratory Facilities

 Archaeology has several laboratories on the second and third floors of the Stone Science and CAS buildings.
 These facilities are available for student use when appropriate; anyone wishing to use a lab space should contact Michael Hamilton, our Laboratory Coordinator.

 General rules for laboratory use:

 - No food or drink should be consumed or stored in any of the laboratories.

-- No equipment or supplies should be removed from any laboratory without the permission of professor in charge or Michael Hamilton.
+- No equipment or supplies should be removed from any laboratory without the permission of the professor in charge or Michael Hamilton.

-- No research materials, artifacts, plant remains or the like that are on a table or counter should be disturbed or moved without first contacting the person in charge of that material.
+- Research materials, artifacts, plant remains or the like that are on a table or counter should not be disturbed or moved without first contacting the person in charge of that material.

 - Only authorized personnel are allowed in the laboratories.
 The labs are not to be used as meeting places, lounges, or lunchrooms.